 When it comes to thinking about your future, where would you rather live your golden years?
 In nursing homes where many of your freedoms and familiarities are disrupted, or in the comforts of your own home, with some support?
-Most seniors wish to age at home.
+Most seniors wish to age at home, avoiding nursing homes altogether.
 However, there are many wrong ideas about who will pay for care in your own home.
 Many may think they can cover home care costs with Medicare or Medicaid or insurance, but the reality is, most home care clients pay with private money.
 Though Medicare does cover home health care on a limited basis, if it’s considered to be medically necessary, it does not cover homemaker services – and, most health insurance and Medicare supplemental plans don’t cover any sort of in-home care.

 According to Rod Perkins, VP of insurance regulation of the American Council of Life Insurers, “Baby boomers have seen their parents have long-term care needs and weren’t prepared.
 And it’s not just an old-age product.
 You could need in-home care as a result of an accident.”